fizcris/fizcris/README.md

 My name is Cristian Alonso, I have not been born a prgrammer but engineering these days is close to programming than anything, so here we are.

 - 🌱 I’m currently learning Machine Learning and Computer Vision with the Autnomous Driving Udacity Nanodegree and also a bit of React.
 - 🔭 I’m currently looking for work, especially in ADAS or Autonomous driving.
-IOT are interesting topics for me too.
+IOT and remote management and instrumentation are interesting topics for me too.
 - 👯 I’m looking to collaborate on projects that uses CAN bus and anything to do with control systems.
 - 💬 Ask me about microcontrollers, multibody, vehicle dynamics, control systems, adaptative control, model reference control, PIDs.
 - 📫 How to reach me: fizcris@gmail.com